ConesaLab/MOSim/README.md

   BiocManager::install("MOSim")
   ```

-The developer version can be installed from GitHub using the devtools R package:
+The developer version (which now includes the scMOSim functionalities) can be installed from GitHub using the devtools R package:

   ```
   install.packages("devtools")